0reome1ster/CTF-Writeups/cyberopen-2022/web/sweeper/README.md

 ![Alt text](./images/websocket.PNG "Viewing websocket connections")

 Since I don't have a public/reachable IP (due to multiple NATs from ISP -> Me), reverse shells or anything of that sort is not a viable option.
 What we can do however, is create our own json object and use that to load the flag into the game_id.
+Here's how the game_id is used:

 ![Alt text](./images/game_state.PNG "Viewing game_id in websocket")